airyhq/airy/docs/docs/api/source.md

 :::note

 This feature is disabled by default.
-For details on how to enable it, refer to our [Configuration Section](getting-started/installation/configuration.md#components).
+To enable it you need to provide values for the `security.jwtSecret`, `security.systemToken` and `integration.source-api.enabled` fields in your [airy.yaml config](getting-started/installation/configuration.md).

 :::